Chapter 2 – Equal Opportunity Policy Applied to Contractors

 - The Compliance Office will solicit and compile additional information about present and prospective contractors from any reliable source, including the Regents institutions, the Iowa Civil Rights Commission, and other state and federal agencies.

 - The Compliance Office shall systematically review the reports and all other available information concerning the employment practices of present and prospective contractors.
 Whenever there is reasonable doubt, based on such reports and information, as to whether or not a contractor is discriminating or is failing to take affirmative action in compliance with the Regents policy, the Compliance Office shall undertake a compliance review of such contractor.
 Every reasonable effort shall be made to secure compliance through conciliation and persuasion.
 The burden shall be on the contractor to demonstrate that they are in compliance and thus eligible to do business with the Regents.

 - The Compliance Office will receive written and signed complaints against a contractor from any person aggrieved by the contractor's alleged discrimination.
 The Compliance Office shall promptly notify the institution involved of a complaint.
 The burden shall be on the complainant to prove the truth of their allegations.
 Cognizance will also be taken of verbal complaints, newspaper reports, and any other legitimate source, and these will be followed up if investigation appears justified.
 Award of contracts will ordinarily be deferred while an investigation is pending, but executed contracts will not be suspended except in compelling situations.

 - If an investigation or compliance evaluation discloses that there is reasonable cause to believe a contractor has discriminated or has failed to take affirmative action, the Compliance Officer may declare the contractor nonresponsible, unless they can otherwise affirmatively determine that the contractor is able to comply.
-The Compliance Officer shall issue a written notice to the contractor declaring him or her to be nonresponsible, and giving him or her thirty days to show cause why enforcement proceedings should not be instituted.
+The Compliance Officer shall issue a written notice to the contractor declaring them to be nonresponsible, and giving them thirty days to show cause why enforcement proceedings should not be instituted.
 During the thirty-day show cause period, every effort shall be made to effect compliance through the processes of conciliation, mediation, and persuasion.